agbld/sleep-replay-consolidation-python/README.md

 ## SRC Algorithm

 The following equations try to describe the SRC algorithm in a more detailed manner.
-All of the equations are based on my understanding of the original paper and the MATLAB implementation.
+All of the following equations are based on the original paper and the MATLAB implementation.
 Please note that these equations are **NOT official** and might not be 100% accurate.

 ### Update Rules